TUDelft-GeoDykes/geodykes-fastapi/dev-notes/pipeline.md

 2. **Implement concrete strategies for different data structures**: Each concrete strategy will handle the specific structure of a given data source.
 3. **Use a context class to interact with the strategy**: This class will use a strategy to load the data.

-Here's how you could implement this:
+Here's how you could implement this using classes in Python:

 ```python
 from abc import ABC, abstractmethod